Professional Master of Education

 Applicants will normally hold at least a primary honours degree (NFQ Level 8) which complies with the Teaching Council’s Curricular Subject Requirements for at least one subject from the list of those taught at Leaving Certificate level in Ireland.

-Applicants are short listed for interview on the basis of our PME Application Scoring Sheet (PDF) including what qualifies as relevant professional or voluntary experience.
+Applicants are short listed for interview on the basis of our PME Application Scoring System Sheet (PDF) including what qualifies as relevant professional or voluntary experience.
 Applicants will be expected to have an Honours Bachelor degree.
-Applicants should hold or expect to secure a 2.1 degree or higher.
+Applicants should hold or expect to secure a 2.2 degree or higher.

 Applicants must provide two academic references or one academic reference and one professional reference from relevant professional experience.
 All academic references must be from a third-level institution.

-First round interviews will be held online in December 2022 and offers are made to successful applicants directly following this.
+First round interviews will be held in December 2023 and offers are made to successful applicants directly following this.

 The School of Education is committed to ensuring an inclusive approach to education with a broad and diverse teaching profession.
 We shortlist and interview candidates on the basis of their degree award and their professional and life experiences.
 Students will be required to undergo Garda Vetting.